British Model Megan Williams Flashes The Flesh In Latest Instagram Update

 In the caption, she wrote that after enjoying the beauty and tranquility of Iceland, she is heading back to her home in New York.

-Within two hours of going live, and as of this writing, the pic was favorited more than 10,000 times and garnered close to a hundred comments wherein fans praised the 25-year-old model for her sexiness.
+Within two hours of going live, and as of this writing, the pic was favorited more than 10,000 times and garnered close to a hundred comments, as fans praised the 25-year-old model for her sexiness.

-Prior to posting the said picture, Megan also treated her fans to the view of her pert derriere by turning her back towards the camera while being partially submerged in the lake.
-Per the geotag, the picture was captured at The Golden Circle — a tourist route in southern Iceland that contains a lot of tours and travel-related activities for visitors.
+Prior to posting the picture, Megan also treated her fans to the view of her pert derriere by turning her back toward the camera while being partially submerged in the lake.
+Per the geotag, the picture was captured at The Golden Circle, a tourist route in southern Iceland that contains a lot of tours and travel-related activities for visitors.

 She also posted a video of the location where her camera beautifully captured the exploding geyser at Arnessysla.
-The video garnered more than 10,000 views shortly after having been posted and fans also expressed their desire to visit the breathtakingly-beautiful Scandinavian country.
+The video garnered more than 10,000 views shortly after having been posted, and fans also expressed their desire to visit the breathtakingly beautiful Scandinavian country.

 According to an article by The Fashion Spot, Megan revealed that she is a big travel enthusiast.
-When asked about her most desired travel destination that she is dying to splurge on, she said that she would love to go on a trip to Iceland to explore the beautiful country — a dream that she finally realized together with the love of her life.
+When asked about her most desired travel destination that she is dying to splurge on, she said that she would love to go on a trip to Iceland to explore the beautiful country; a dream that she finally realized together with the love of her life.